 Is there anything you don’t like about Grove?

 I have been really happy.
 Their customer service is great.
 The only thing I would change is that I’d prefer the cart be left empty each month rather than automatically filled with the last month’s items.
 I’ve never had an order sent to me without changing it, but it’s kind of a pain to go in and delete everything each month.
 If I was ordering the same thing every month I guess I wouldn’t mind, but I usually do change it up.
-I feel like that’s really stretching for something to complain about, though.

 How much does Grove Collaborative cost?